-Students are advised to first work from an affordable “Feature of David” cast to learn all the steps of the process through studying these simple forms.
+Purchase an affordable “Feature of David” cast to create your first cast drawing.
 Advanced students who are ready to invest in a more complex cast can choose from a variety of sizes, complexity and price ranges.
-Instructions for where to order casts from the US or Europe included.

 For those who are able to practice 10-20 hours a week, the course can be completed in about 8 weeks.
 There are no due dates or deadlines for our courses, so students can start at any time and work at their own pace.

 Please note: This course includes detailed written instructions and video recording of every step of the classical cast drawing process, but unlike most our other courses, there is no recorded voiceover.
 This course builds on the skills taught in Classical Sketchbook for Beginners, Intro to Classical Drawing, and Bargue Plate Drawing.